-Pierre Chenard has held various roles in both the corporate development and legal areas over the past 35 years.
+Pierre Chenard has held various roles in both the corporate development and legal areas over the past 40 years.
+Mr. Chenard is currently the Chief Executive Officer of Manara Minerals Investment Company, a venture that is investing in mining assets globally.
 From February 2021 up until the closing of the Transaction in September 2023, Mr. Chenard was Executive Director of Allied Gold Corp Limited.
 From April 2019 to February 2021, he was Executive VP, Corporate Development & Strategy at AngloGold Ashanti.
-Prior to that, Mr. Chenard spent 12 years with Rio Tinto Aluminum including 8 years as Vice President, Business Development and General Counsel and had previously served as Vice President and General Counsel at Alcan Inc. From 1988 to 2000, Mr. Chenard was Vice President and Head of Corporate Development at Cambior Inc., a Canadian mining company who had mining operations in various countries including Guyana and Suriname.
+Prior to that, Mr. Chenard spent 11 years with Rio Tinto Aluminum including 8 years as Vice President, Business Development and General Counsel and had previously served as Vice President and General Counsel at Alcan Inc. From 1988 to 2000, Mr. Chenard was Vice President and Head of Corporate Development at Cambior Inc., a Canadian mining company who had mining operations in various countries including Guyana and Suriname.
 Mr. Chenard earned Civil and Common Law degrees from McGill University and has been a member of the Quebec Bar since 1984.